 ULIO THE ADJUTANT GENERAL=

-On October 10, 1942, Dale was sent to Cabanatuan because he had come down with malaria, and he was also showing the first signs of beriberi.
-When Dale began to recover, he was expected to work the burial detail.
+On October 10, 1942, Dale came down with malaria, and he was also showing the first signs of beriberi.
+When Dale began to recover, he was expected to work on the burial detail.
 He and another first sergeant flipped a coin to see which one would work the detail.
 Dale won the coin toss and did not have to work the detail.

 The POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.